-If I Want To?
+If I Want To ?
 What Do I Do?
 What's Needed?
 How Do I?
-Connect to the Internet over my wireless network.
+Protect my wireless connection from snooping, hacking, or information theft.
+Assure that the wireless network has security features enabled.
+Configure my WPN311 with the security settings of the wireless network.
+Use Windows security features.
+A wireless network with authentication and WEP encryption enabled.
+Wireless networking equipment that supports WEP encryption, such as the WPN311 and all NETGEAR wireless networking products.
+To learn about wireless networking security, see "Authentication and WEP" on page B-2.
+To use wireless security features, please see "Enabling Wireless Security Features" on page 4-8 and configure your WPN311 accordingly.
+Note: Secure Internet sites such as banks and online merchants use encryption security built into broches already in place on secure Internet sites.
+Connect to the Internet over my wireless link and verify my network.
 1. Activate my wireless link and verify my network connection.
-2. Open an Internet browser such as Internet Explorer or Netscape Navigator.
-An active Internet connection like those from cable or DSL service providers.
-A wireless network connected to the cable or DSL Internet service through a cable/DSL router as illustrated in "Connecting to an Access Point in Infrastructure Mode" on page 4-2.
-TCP/IP Internet networking software installed and configured on my PC according to the requirements of the Internet service provider.
-A browser like Internet Explorer or Netscape Navigator.
-To configure your WPN111 in Infrastructure Mode, see "Basic Installation Instructions" on page 3-3, and locate the section for your version of Windows.
-For assistance with configuring the TCP/IP Internet software on a PC, see "Preparing Your Computers for TCP/IP Networking" on page C-1 or refer to the PC Networking Tutorial on the NETGEAR RangeMax TM Wireless USB 2.0 Adapter WPN111 Resource CD and the Help information provided in the Windows system you are using.
+1. An active Internet connection like those from cable or DSL service providers.
+To configure your WPN311 Infrastructure Mode, see "Installation Instructions" or page 3-3, and locate the service through a cable/DSL router as illustrated in "Connecting to an Access Point in Infrastructure Mode" on page 4-3.
+To configure your WPN311 Infrastructure Mode, see "Installation Instructions" or page 4-3.
+Note: Secure Internet Explorer or Netscape 2.
+A wireless network connected to the cable or DSL Internet service through a cable/DSL router as illustrated in "Connecting to an Access Point in Infrastructure Mode" on page 4-3.
+To configure your WPN312 Netscape 3.
+TCP/IP Internet networking Networking" on page C-1 or Networking To configure your WPN311 in Infrastructure Mode, see "Basic Installation Instructions" on page 3-3, and locate the section for your version of Windows.
+For assistance with configuring the TCP/IP Internet software on a PC, see "Preparing Your Computers for TCP/IP Networking" on page C-1 or refer to the PC Networking Tutorial on